MeGysssTaa/ReflexIssueTracker/.github/ISSUE_TEMPLATE.md

 ## Misdetection report
-### Only fill if you are reporting a bypass or a false positive
+### Erase everything written below if this is not a bypass or a false positive report
 **DESCRIPTION**

 What do you need to do to reproduce the false positive (only for FP report)